-- Click the tabs at the top of the panel to filter results by Daily, Weekly, and Monthly.
+- Click the drop-down menu at the top of the panel to filter results by Daily, Weekly, and Monthly.

 Filter results by feed or all

-Click the tabs at the top of the graph to filter results if you have multiple blogs or RSS feeds on your site.
+Click the drop-down menu at the top of the graph to filter results if you have multiple blogs or RSS feeds on your site.
 Every Blog Page in Squarespace has its own RSS feed.
 You can also view all.

 Subscribers represents the number of times an RSS feed or post within the feed was accessed in the selected time filter.
 It doesn’t represent the actual number of subscribers to your RSS feed.